IRS Form 3520 Instructions (2018) – Key Steps to Reporting a Foreign Gift

-IRS Form 3520 Instructions can be difficult to digest.
+IRS Form 3520 Instructions can be difficult to digest, since it involves multiple jurisdiction and bodies of law.

 When you receive a gift from a foreign person and if you meet certain threshold requirements, then you are required to report the gift.
 The following a summary of Form 3520 Instructions — the key steps necessary to reporting a Foreign Gift or Inheritance.